tlklein/college-apartment-network-design/README.md

 ## About the Author

-This project was created as part of the **CIS 3347 Information Systems Infrastructure & Networks** at the University of Houston under the guidance of Professor Jose Martinez.
+This project was created as part of the **CIS 3347 Information Systems Infrastructure & Networks** course at the University of Houston under the guidance of Professor Jose Martinez.

 ---